Designing a logo might seem like a simple and quick task, however, there's actually lot more that goes into it than you might think.

 - Serif - Fonts that have serifs (which look like wing tips)

 - Sans Serif - The word "sans" means "without" so a sans serif font literally means "without serifs."

 - Script - A font that looks cursive, swirly, feminine or handwritten.

 To help you get a better understanding of what these look like, here's a visual for ya!

 Where to find free fonts:

-Where to find licensed fonts:
+Where to find premium fonts:

 Below are some examples of things I used in my branding that might help you think about the things you should use in your branding.